 - Usage and consumption data: This data describes how the resource is being used and changes over time.
 Information such as average central processing unit utilization, usage quantity, or amount of storage in use on a volume all get classified as this.

 This information, while useful, isn’t always sufficient.
 Cloud consumers want the ability to add their own information to cloud resource configurations to add context to their specific usage of the resource.
 One of the most common ways this information gets added is as metadata, adding the information needed for cost allocation of cloud resources.

 This metadata, often known as tags, is now supported by Microsoft Azure and other cloud providers.
 We’re pleased to support the use of these tags to help accurately allocate the cost of cloud services for our users.

 While tags are used in much the same way across all cloud providers, the examples in this article will focus on Microsoft Azure.
-(You can read about how to use tags with AWS here; for tagging strategies with other providers, feel free to contact me directly for more information.)

 What’s a resource tag?

 Resource tags help IT classify their cloud resources in different ways.
 On Azure, each tag is created using a key and a value.
 For example, a resource tag key could be set as “Business Unit,” and the value set as “Marketing.”
 These tags should be applied consistently; all resources having a common tag key for business unit, and the values changing based on which business unit is responsible for that cloud resource.

 Azure makes these tags available as part of your organization’s bill.
 This means that when Microsoft bills you for using a service (like a virtual machine), your bill not only contains the configuration and usage data mentioned earlier, but also tag information.
 Generally, tags are grouped together by resource, and then added to a new field on the bill.